 Students who may have trouble sitting in a classroom, traveling to or navigating on the Pitt Community College campus have the option of taking classes online.
 The Americans with Disabilities Act requires that people with disabilities “have equal access to public programs and services.”
 Making sure students can participate in distance learning courses is no exception.

-For effective and timely receipt of services, please review the Office of Disability Services Student with Disabilities Rights and Responsibilities and the guidelines listed below:
+For effective and timely receipt of services, please review the Office of Accessibility Services Student with Disabilities Rights and Responsibilities and the guidelines listed below:

-To receive services through the Office of Disability Services (ODS) as Distance Learners, students must complete a PCC Office of Disability Services application packet and provide sufficient documentation of the disability or impairment.
+To receive services through the Office of Accessibility Services (OAS) as Distance Learners, students must complete a PCC Office of Accessibility Services application packet and provide sufficient documentation of the disability or impairment.

-If Distance Learners are incapacitated in a way that interferes with keeping up with online class responsibilities, medical documentation that confirmsthe dates in question must be forwarded to the Office of Disability Services by email or fax as soon as possible.
+If Distance Learners are incapacitated in a way that interferes with keeping up with online class responsibilities, medical documentation that confirms the dates in question must be forwarded to the Office of Accessibility Services by email or fax as soon as possible.
 With verifiable documentation and in accordance with the granted accommodation, instructors may allow students to make up missed assignments.
 Prolonged absence from online participation due to disability-related complications are handled individually.

-At least once each semester ODS distributes progress forms.
+At least once each semester OAS distributes progress forms.
 Distance Learners receive email notifications of the distribution dates.
 Students who want formal feedback from online instructors must request the electronic forms and forward to each instructor.
-Completed forms must be returned to ODS staff by stated deadlines if additional information and resources are desired.
+Completed forms must be returned to OAS staff by stated deadlines if additional information and resources are desired.

-The Office of Disability Services is not at liberty to discuss any information, online or face to face, regarding students served without prior written consent.
+The Office of Accessibility Services is not at liberty to discuss any information, online or face to face, regarding students served without prior written consent.
 This includes: PCC employees, family, and community entities.